 Dr. Neuilly’s research helped inform SSB 5256 “The Confidentiality of Certain Autopsy and Postmortem Reports and Records,” which was passed during the 2013 Washington State Legislative session.

 Aside from her main research focus, Dr. Neuilly also examines how research methodologies influence research findings in criminology, for example when it comes to establishing recidivism risk, or how qualitative methods open up new avenues for criminological research.
 In addition, Dr. Neuilly is also interested in general theoretical questions as well as feminist theorizations of crime.

 Dr. Neuilly is also deeply engaged within her community, whether at the university level or in Moscow, Idaho, where she lives.
-Aside from fulfilling her departmental obligations (most recently as Graduate Director), she has served as Chair of the WSU President’s Commission on the Status of Women, Chair of the WSU Task Force on Paid Parental Leave, as an At-Large representative for the WSU Faculty Senate, and is on the Executive Board at Moscow Day School.
+Aside from fulfilling her departmental obligations, she has served as Chair of the WSU President’s Commission on the Status of Women, Chair of the WSU Task Force on Paid Parental Leave, as an At-Large representative for the WSU Faculty Senate.
+She currently is the Interim Associate Vice Provost for Faculty Development.
+In the community, Dr. Neuilly has served as Executive Board member at Moscow Day School, and is a Moscow City Commissioner on the Fair and Affordable Housing Commission.
 In all these roles, she strives to promote social justice and gender equity, and to be a voice for the voiceless.